The age-old craft of the hemstitch has experienced a remarkable revival recently.

 The easiest way to do this is to snip the thread in the centre and, using the needle, gently tease it out until you have enough to grab hold of.
 Then pull gently but firmly to remove it.
 This drawn thread gives you a lovely straight line to guide your scissors as you cut off the excess fabric.

 Fold and finger press the scored lines, from the outside in, to create the hem.
 Turn your work clockwise and repeat on the other sides.

 Refold the cut edge first.
 Turn clockwise and repeat.
 Each corner will "chase" the rest around the piece of work.
-At this point you can tack the hems in place if you wish.
+You can tack the hems in place if you wish.

 Hold the hem horizontally with your thumb on the hem.
-Lay the end of your thread in the fold of the hem.
+Lay the end of your thread in the hem's fold.

 Working from left to right, take a small backstitch through just the hem to anchor the thread.

-Move on to the next two thread in the work, pull gently then pick up two threads in the hem.
+Move on to the next two threads in the work, pull gently, then pick up two threads in the hem.
 Note: in the first picture, below, that the stitch in the body of the work goes from right to left, although we are working our row in the opposite direction!
 Continue towards the corner.

-When you reach the corner take the needle through the hem to the point of the corner, then overcast with tiny stitches back around to bring you back into position to work the next side as in the diagram below.
-This will help prevent distorted, misshapen corners to your hemstitching.
+When you reach the corner, take the needle through the hem to the point of the corner, then overcast with tiny stitches back around to bring you back into position to work the next side, as in the diagram above.
+This will help prevent distorted, misshapen corners.